dentarg/auth0-blog/_posts/2017-05-18-serverless-webhooks.markdown

 ### Integrated runner

 Auth0 Extend editor includes a runner component that allows your customers to test their code without using external tools.
-When you integrate Auth0 Extend into your SaaS, you can configure the runner with sample data specific to your extensibility points, so that your users are only a click away from testing their code with correct payloads.
+When you integrate Auth0 Extend into your SaaS, you can configure the runner with sample data specific to your extensibility points, so that your users are only a click away from testing their code with matching and meaningful payloads.

 ![Integrated runner](https://cloud.githubusercontent.com/assets/822369/26188113/45201276-3b52-11e7-81df-c7f18972c262.png)